 - Deliberate multi-vendor strategy

-- Need for specific functionalities (e.g. SentinelOne offline protection)
+- Need for specific features (e.g., SentinelOne offline protection)

 - Third-party certification requirements